Last Orders for Christmas: Wednesday 18 December

 My shops have both been short term lets of just 6 weeks each.
 They are exciting and exhausting all at the same time – but there is just so much to do before you can open!

-So if you are opening a pop up shop here are my top 10 tips to make it as successful as you1.
-Make sure you have the right insurance
+So if you are opening a pop up shop here are my top 10 tips to make it as successful as you

 Check that your current business insurances - including public and product liability insurance - covers you in a retail space.
 Mine doesn’t and so I take additional insurance through the brokers W.B Baxter’s for the duration of the pop up shop.